vforv/justinject/README.md

 }
 ```

-ActionService must have 2 properties hemera and validate.
+ActionService must have 2 properties hemera and validator.

 HemeraService must have instance getter which returns Hemera instance.